ninjakaib/hardware-accelerators/README.md

 2. Make an output directory using: `mkdir output`
 3. Run the docker image using `docker run -v ${PWD}/output:/app/output nakschou/hardware_accelerators:q1_project` (assuming you are using Windows Powershell, otherwise use your proper current working directory.)

-For the first portion, we had two output files (within the `q1_checkpoint/src/output` directory):
+For the first portion (IEEE Multiplier), we had two output files (within the `q1_checkpoint/src/output` directory):
 - `ieee_trace_output.html` -- a waveform trace of running several multiplication test cases through our algorithm.
 - `ieee_visualization.svg` -- a visualization of our PyRTL pipeline in SVG format.

-The second portion had x output files:
+For the second portion (L-mul), we had four output files:
-- `x.svg` -- lorem ipsum
-- `x.txt` -- lorem ipsum
+- `bf16_lmul_naive.svg` - A visualization of the naive bfloat16 LMUL implementation's RTL design
+- `bf16_lmul_combinatorial.svg` - A visualization of the combinatorial bfloat16 LMUL RTL design
+- `fp8_lmul_combinatorial.svg` - A visualization of the combinatorial FP8 LMUL RTL design
+- `FastPipelinedLMULFP8.svg` - A visualization of the pipelined FP8 LMUL implementation's RTL structure

-The second portion had y output files:
+For the third portion (adder), we had two output files:
-- `yay.svg` -- lorem ipsum
-- `yay.txt` -- lorem ipsum
+- `PipelinedBF16Adder.svg` - A visualization of the pipelined bfloat16 adder implementation's RTL design
+- `bf16_combinatorial_adder.svg` - A visualization of the combinatorial bfloat16 adder RTL structure

 See organized code and report under [q1_project](/q1_project)